 Also the Best DeWalt Hammer Drill

-Since it includes the impact mechanism, the DCD997 also makes for the best DeWalt hammer drill we’ve tested to-date.
-DeWalt sank our 1/4″ Bosch Daredevil Multi-Purpose bit 3-inches deep in an average of just 4.55 seconds.
-It wasn’t the fastest drill among all brands for that test, but it comes close enough—and certainly tops the lineup for best DeWalt hammer drill.
+Since it includes the impact mechanism, the DCD998 also makes for the best DeWalt hammer drill we’ve ever tested.
+DeWalt completed our hammer drill test track in less than 2.5 minutes—beating the former DeWalt flagship.
+It’s not the fastest drill among all the brands, but it comes close enough.
+It certainly tops the lineup for the best DeWalt hammer drill.
+It even edged out the DeWalt FlexVolt Advantage hammer drill.

-The key feature for drilling speed has to do with the DeWalt DCD997 and its three-mode transmission.
+The key feature for drilling speed has to do with the DeWalt DCD998 and its three-mode transmission.
 Using that, you can prioritize speed, power, or a solid mix of both.
-Combine that with Tool-Connect, and you get one of the most customizable 20V cordless hammer drills we’ve ever seen.
+It’s that second gear that really lets it surpass many other tools that have to use their slowest gear.

-DeWalt also managed to make this the lightest drill in our lineup of Super-Duty drills.
+DeWalt also managed to make this one of the lighter tools in our lineup of Super-Duty drills.
 In fact, it either won or held its own in nearly every category we tested.
-From the Pro who wants the most power to the DeWalt fan who needs a rugged serious DIY tool, the DCD997 should fit the bill.
+From the Pro who wants the most power to the DeWalt fan who needs a rugged serious DIY tool, the $299 DCD998 kit should fit the bill.

 Best DeWalt 12V Lithium-ion Drill